 - More 50,000 billion of Google’s 100,000 monthly searches come from a mobile device

 - More than 70% of Wal-Mart’s website visits are from a smartphone

 - Almost half of Wal-Marts online orders over Thanksgiving weekend were made on a mobile device

 It’s not news that our shopping habits have changed.
 As people find it easier, and often less expensive, to turn to online retailers, local retailers frequently find themselves struggling to both maintain customers and get new ones.
-You can read more about this in a recent Pittsburgh Tribune-Review article: After holidays, stores re-evaluate strategies.
+There are many things that you can do to market you business such as using something like these ringless voicemail drops, but this isn’t the only thing you can use.
+Keep on reading to find out more about this in a recent Pittsburgh Tribune-Review article: After holidays, stores re-evaluate strategies.

 How do you market to people who live down the street, but don’t bother to walk into your doors – or even know you exist?

 Local business owners have an advantage that online retailers, and even big box retailers, simply don’t have.
 You can make it personal.
 Know your customers.
 Recognize repeat customers.
 Make people feel welcome when they come into your place of business.
 Often, when I walk into a small local business, one of two things happens: the employee either treats me as though I am being a bother, or they are so desperate to make a sale that they are overbearing.
 What I’m asking you to do is make your customers feel comfortable.
 Be attentive, but not overly attentive.

 While you can’t know the name of every customer, get to know their faces.
 Welcome them when they come in.
 Make notes of their preferences.
 Make your shop the one that they become loyal to.
 Those personal connections will not only pay off in the long run, but they will make you and your customers happier.
 Don’t forget the most powerful type of marketing – word of mouth.
 When your customers are loyal fans, they will convert their friends and family too.